 If you are interested in attending our events, please complete the contact form above.

-Join McCusker Centre for Citizenship and Zee Ibrahim, Aurelia Joy Brian and Ishita Mathur for an evening of performance to celebrate women in Australia today.
-More information here
+Zee Ibrahim, Aurelia Joy Brian and Ishita Mathur performed at Uni Hall for an audience of students to celebrate women in Australia today.

 Djook to Jija (Sister to Sister) Aboriginal Women Speak Out: A self-determined future - 11 October 2017